Mkwenje/SecureVault/README.md

 Password hashing with a random salt and 100,000 PBKDF2 iterations

-TOTP multi-factor authentication using a QR code
+TOTP multi-factor authentication using a generated QR code

 Show/hide password controls on registration, login, and password reset

 TOTP-protected forgotten-password reset

-AES-256-GCM file encryption with a fresh key and IV for each file
+AES-256-GCM encryption with a fresh AES key and IV for every file

 RSA-2048 OAEP wrapping of each AES key